-The campus would include:
+The campus will include:

 The estimated cost for the first phase of the soundstage campus is $40 million.

-The soundstage campus would be privately funded.
+The soundstage campus will be privately funded.

 Based on similar projects, we estimate that the soundstage campus will create 500 FTE jobs during construction.